 Who runs the Big Solar Co-op?

-The main national point of contact is Noël Lambert, she is the Coordinator of the Big Solar Co-op and is on the Development team at Sharenergy.
-They will steer the direction of the co-op overall and make sure it stays on track to achieve its aims but input from the solar community is welcome and encouraged!
+The main points of support contact are Noël Lambert (National Coordinator) and Chris Rigby (Solar projects Lead) – both of whom are part of the Development team at Sharenergy.
+Along with Jon Halle (Sharenergy CEO) they will steer the direction of the co-op overall and make sure it stays on track to achieve its aims but input from the solar community is welcome and encouraged!
 We will all run the co-op; that’s what it is all about.
 As the project develops and the Big Solar Co-op emerges fully, there will be opportunities for further roles to be created.

 Who are Sharenergy?